Qqwy/elixir-type_check/README.md

 - [x] Make sure we handle most (if not all) of Typespec's primitive types and syntax.
 (With the exception of functions and binary pattern matching)
 - [x] Option to turn `@type/@opaque/@typep`-injection off for the cases in which it generates improper results.
 - [x] Manually overriding generators for user-specified types if so desired.
+- [x] Creating generators from specs
+  - [x] Wrap spec-generators so you have a single statement to call in the test suite which will prop-test your function against all allowed inputs/outputs.

 ### Pre-stable